 Etat : New.
 N° de réf. du vendeur ABLIING23Feb2215580218111

 Paperback.
-Etat : New.
+Etat : new.
+Paperback.
 A New York Times Notable Book of 2012Whether it's in a cockpit at takeoff or the planning of an offensive war, a romantic relationship or a dispute at the office, there are many opportunities to lie and self-deceive- but deceit and self-deception carry the costs of being alienated from reality and can lead to disaster.
 So why does deception play such a prominent role in our everyday lives?
 In short, why do we deceive?In his bold new work, prominent biological theorist Robert Trivers unflinchingly argues that self-deception evolved in the service of deceit- the better to fool others.
 We do it for biological reasons- in order to help us survive and procreate.
 From viruses mimicking host behaviour to humans misremembering (sometimes intentionally) the details of a quarrel, science has proven that the deceptive one can always outwit the masses.
 But we undertake this deception at our own peril.
 Trivers has written an ambitious investigation into the evolutionary logic of lying and the costs of leaving it unchecked.
-N° de réf. du vendeur LU-9780465085972
+"Original and important.
+[The Folly of Fools] is a remarkable book, thick with ideas."-Financial Times Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+N° de réf. du vendeur 9780465085972